-Once you met Emmaline you knew that she was your one and only.
+Once you met Emmaline you knew she was your one and only.
 You were each other’s first date and first love.

 It has been heartwarming to see how your love for her has blossomed and you have become her knight and champion.
 Yet I have struggled with your independence and the priorities that have not always included your family.